-There has always been a stigma that follows-around women who blog about such perceived "frivolities" as fashion, beauty and pop culture.
-Perhaps the most predictably annoying of these is that the enjoyment these things is somehow at odds with being a fully realized, intelligent human being.
+There's a bit of a stigma that follows-around women who enjoy perceived "frivolities" such as fashion, beauty and pop culture.
+Perhaps the most predictably lame of these is that the enjoyment of these pursuits is somehow at odds with being a fully realized, intelligent human being.
 Or that it can't be for a woman of a certain age.
 Or that because it's fun, modern, commercial or constantly evolving, it's not to be to be taken seriously as an art form or a business model.
 I think we can all agree that this is utter nonsense.
 Personal style is unique in that it encapsulates all of these things; the art of expression, the business of commerce, and the creation of something desirable out of necessity.
 It is literally one of the most inclusive things you can dream-up.
 Or at least it should be.